Canada’s Prime Minister Justin Trudeau and wife Sophie are separating – KION546

 He asked that their privacy be respected for the well-being of their children.

-After spending several years teaching in Vancouver, Trudeau returned to Montreal in 2002 where he met Grégoire Trudeau, according to the Canadian Prime Minister’s official biography.
+After spending several years teaching in Vancouver, Trudeau returned to Montreal in 2002 where he met Grégoire, according to the Canadian Prime Minister’s official biography.

 “In 2002, Justin returned home to Montréal, where he met Sophie Grégoire.
 They married in 2005 and are now the proud parents of Xavier, Ella-Grace, and Hadrien,” it wrote.